YvosOnTheHub/LabAstraControl/LoD_ACC_v1.3/Scenarios/Scenario04/README.md

 ```

 Tadaa!
-In the GUI, you can now see the following in order to prove that all went well:
+In the GUI, you can now see the following in order to prove that all went well.
+We have:
+- a fully protected Wordpress
+- its DR configured on the second RKE cluster
+- a clone on the same cluster

 <p align="center"><img src="Images/1_ACC_Apps_Final.png" width="768"></p>